-After a concussion, students may need gradual transition back to academicsOctober 27th, 2013 in Pediatrics /
+After a concussion, students may need gradual transition back to academicsOctober 27, 2013 in Medicine & Health / Pediatrics

 A concussion should not only take a student athlete off the playing field – it may also require a break from the classroom, according to a new clinical report from the American Academy of Pediatrics (AAP).